Why marketing for contract manufacturers should be a top priority

 1. Supply chain disruption?

-Brexit, geopolitical uncertainty, extreme weather, and Covid have all hit access to raw materials and components for CMs.
-Many have found it hard to fight back from these blows.
+Brexit, the war in Ukraine, geopolitical uncertainty, extreme weather, and Covid have all hit access to raw materials and components for CMs.
+Many have found it hard to fight back from these blows and communicate honestly with their clients about the state of the supply chain.

 2. Margin erosion?

 Rising prices in labour and materials have eroded margins.
-Contract manufacturers are finding it hard to remain profitable and keep expanding their client offerings.
+Contract manufacturers are finding it hard to keep expanding their client offerings while driving profits.

 3. Lack of IP?